 - [Verify Status] - Discrepancy between the profile settings and the BIOS/iRMC settings of the server - When assigning/reassigning profile of BIOS settings (for specific model), the server must be restarted.
-[Verify Status] will be [Mismatch] before restarting the server (ISM 3.0.0.010 or later).
+[Verify Status] will be [Mismatch] before restarting the server.
 To resolve the mismatch, restart the server and execute the verification of profiles again.

-2.4.3 RAID settings
+2.4.3 RAID Settings